Music Production HND

 UCAS Code: W374 (View this course on UCAS) | UCAS Institution Code: C65

 Is it your ambition to work in the music industry?
-This course, delivered in partnership between the College and Islington Music Workshop (IMW), develops technological, practical and analytical skills for careers in Sound Engineering, Studio and Music Production, Games Sound and Music, and Music and Sound for Film.
+This course, delivered in partnership between the College and Islington Music Workshop (IMW), develops the practical and theoretical skills necessary for careers in Sound Engineering, Studio and Music Production and Sound Design for Media.

 You need 80 UCAS points from one, or a combination of the following: